Face to face, or telehealth?

 If you need to come in for your consult for issues like cervical cancer screening, skin cancer checks, immunisations, wound reviews and repair and injuries, you are still welcome to – but please bring a face mask, wear it covering your mouth and nose, and dress warmly.
 We’ll offer people to wait outside – and have plenty of chairs for you.

-You are still welcome to wait inside, but we will try limit the time spent inside, as well as number of people waiting at the same time.
+You are still welcome to wait inside, but we will try to limit the time spent inside, as well as the number of people waiting at the same time.

-During times of lockdown, anywhere that is a national hotspot (greater Sydney) the 12 month rule is waived during lockdown.
-Hence if you are a new patient, or haven’t been in over 12 months, you are still eligible for a medicare rebate.
+During times of lockdown, anywhere that is a national hotspot (greater Sydney) the 12-month rule is waived during the lockdown.
+Hence if you are a new patient, or haven’t been in over 12 months, you are still eligible for a Medicare rebate.